Minimally invasive surgery offers numerous potential benefits over conventional abdominal surgeries, including:

-In general, most of our patients are ready to go home the same day.
+The length of hospital stay depends on the particular operation.
 In cases of more extensive procedures an overnight stay is reasonable for observation, but still the majority of those patients will go home the next day.
 Upper back, shoulder and chest pain is normal following laparoscopy from the CO2 gas used during the procedure.
 It should subside within 48-72 hours.
 Recovery is fast and most patients are able to resume their regular activities (including work) within 2-3 weeks.

 Drink lots of fluids.
 You will be dehydrated from fasting and the bowel prep.
 You should drink 128 oz (one gallon) of fluids daily.
 Start with a liquid diet, once you are passing gas rectally, you may advance to a soft diet; applesauce, toast, noodles, etc. If you can tolerate this, then return to your regular diet.
 The incisions will be closed with absorbable suture.
 You will have both steristrips and tegaderm dressings.
 These should stay on for one week unless they become wet or bloody underneath.
 If this happens, remove the tegaderm dressing trying not to disturb the steristrips.
 If the steristrips are wet or come off, do not worry.
 Just keep all incisions dry.
 Use a blow dryer (on cool setting) to dry the belly button after showering.
 Constipation is normal following surgery.
 It may take 3-7 days to get back to normal.
 If you are passing gas rectally you may use a gentle laxative such as Miralax or Milk of Magnesia.
 Reduce your use of pain medication if possible.
 If you continue to have problems, please contact the office.